 - Add 100% AMI tier when matched with subsidies for lowest-income earners

-The revised ARO is one of the City’s tools in the creation and preservation of affordable housing throughout Chicago and advances the goal of addressing the systems that perpetuate discrimination and displacement of resident of color.
-Last week, DOH released the country’s first Racial Equity Impact Assessment (REIA) on a Qualified Allocation Plan (QAP) which distributes Low-Income Housing Tax Credits (LIHTC).
+The revised ARO is one of the City’s tools in the creation and preservation of affordable housing throughout Chicago and advances the goal of addressing the systems that perpetuate discrimination and displacement of residents of color.
+Earlier this month, Mayor Lightfoot announced the Blueprint for Fair Housing, a plan to address the City’s housing segregation, disparities in access to opportunity, and history of inequitable investment over the next five years.
+In March, DOH released the country’s first Racial Equity Impact Assessment (REIA) on a Qualified Allocation Plan (QAP) which distributes Low-Income Housing Tax Credits (LIHTC).
 The REIA will inform how, where and to whom the department allocates tax credits, and how DOH incorporates a racial equity lends to garner opportunities for community wealth building.
-The REIA and draft QAP, along with the draft 2021 Architectural Techinical Standards (ATS) manual, are available for public comment through April 15 by visiting www.chicago.gov/qap.

 # # #